siderolabs/talos/website/content/docs/v0.15/Guides/upgrading-kubernetes.md

 patched mc at the node 172.20.0.2
 ```

-JSON patch might need to be adjusted if current machine configuration is missing `.cluster.apiServer.image` key.
+The JSON patch might need to be adjusted if current machine configuration is missing `.cluster.apiServer.image` key.

-Also machine configuration can be edited manually with `talosctl -n <IP>  edit mc --mode=no-reboot`.
+Also the machine configuration can be edited manually with `talosctl -n <IP>  edit mc --mode=no-reboot`.

-Capture new version of `kube-apiserver` config with:
+Capture the new version of `kube-apiserver` config with:

 ```bash
 $ talosctl -n <CONTROL_PLANE_IP_1> get kcpc kube-apiserver -o yaml